The exceptional value of retro gear

 Merging DUA2 (used to interface the DCS devices to RME and provide 24 bit 8 channel monitoring for surround applications.

-Presonus Digimax LT (two units available) 8x Mic pre's + AD conversion
+Presonus Digimax LT (4 units available) 8x Mic pre's + AD conversion

 Fostex VC8 (three units for RCA level gear)